8 Steps to Install macOS Sonoma/Ventura on Unsupported Macs

 2. After the build is complete, click Install OpenCore.

-3. Select the USB drive you inserted, then select the partition where you want to install OpenCore.
+3. Select the USB drive you inserted and select the partition where you want to install OpenCore.

 Install OpenCore